MaayanLab/DrugBot/howto.markdown

     - SIDER = SIDER_Side_Effects

 ✦ **Help Commands:**
-There are several built in help commands for performing enrichment analysis with GeneBot that can be called in Slack to provide concise summaries about different app features and functions.
-A list of all commands can be found by calling: `/drugset help?`
+There are several built in help commands for performing analysis using DrugBot that can be called in Slack to provide concise summaries about different app features and functions.
+A list of all commands can be found by calling: `@DrugBot help`

+- `/drug-help` → provides a quick guide on using DrugBot to get information about a drug
-- `/drugset ?` → provides summary of how to use DrugBot for enrichment analysis
+- `/drugset-help` → provides summary of how to use DrugBot for enrichment analysis
-- `/drugset library?` → provides instructions on how to specify library for output
+- `/drugset-help library?` → provides instructions on how to specify library for output
-- `/drugset fileupload?` → provides instructions on how to upload file for analysis
+- `/drugset-help fileupload?` → provides instructions on how to upload file for analysis
-- `/drugset slashcommand?` → provides instructions on how to navigate /drugset command
+- `/drugset-help slashcommand?` → provides instructions on how to navigate /drugset command

 If you have any questions about how to use DrugBot, please contact us at <mailto:maayanlabapps@gmail.com>.